 Fundraising

-Over the past five years, members have taken on the responsibility of raising funds for small projects abroad.
-Mothers’ Union Development Workers using their knowlege of their communities request funds to help with their work.
-St. Albans Mothers’ Union has supplied mosquito nets, training for health workers, bicycles and small animals for families in countries such as Uganda, Burundi and Mozambique.
+For many years members have taken on the responsibility of raising funds for small projects abroad.
+MU Development Workers using their knowledge of their communities request funds to help with their work.
+St. Albans MU has supplied mosquito nets, training for health workers, bicycles and small animals for families in countries such as Uganda, Burundi and Mozambique.

 Worldwide projects, such as the Literacy and Development Programme, the Family Life Programme, the Worldwide Parenting Programme are all supported by our members in St. Albans both in prayer and finance.